ieee-brescia/ieee-brescia.github.io/_posts/2020-07-08-Most-increased-membership-student-branch-award.md

 tags : [Events]
 ---

-We are really proud to announce that the IEEE Student Branch of Brescia has been awarded the prize as **Most Improved Student Branch**, released by the IEEE Italy Section.
+We are really proud to announce that the IEEE Student Branch of Brescia has been awarded the prize as **Most Increased Membership Student Branch**, released by the IEEE Italy Section.

 ![Image](/images/header_prize.jpg)